noctua84/webrtc-sandbox/README.md

 ## Contributing

-This is a learning project focused on understanding WebRTC concepts.
+This is a sandbox project focused on understanding WebRTC concepts.
 The code is heavily commented and logged to facilitate learning and debugging.
+Feel free to experiment, report issues, or suggest improvements.
+Contributions are welcome!

+But please note that this is not a production-ready system and is intended for exploring webrtc, video streaming and chat systems.

 ## License